Extreme heat and humidity across South Carolina - South Carolina Radio Network

-The Red Cross is offering some safety tips as extreme temperatures arrive in South Carolina.
+The Red Cross is offering some safety tips as extreme temperatures continue in South Carolina this week.

+The heat index rose about 105 in parts of the state on Tuesday.
+Forecasters say the entire state will see temperatures climb well above 90 degrees again on Wednesday and Thursday.

-Heat stroke is life-threatening.
+Heat stroke is a life-threatening danger as the thermometer rises.
 Signs include hot, red skin which may be dry or moist; changes in consciousness; vomiting and high body temperature.
-Call 9-1-1 immediately if someone shows signs of heat stroke.
+Call 911 immediately if someone shows signs of heat stroke.
 Move the person to a cooler place.
 Quickly cool the person’s body by immersing them up to their neck in cold water if possible.
 Otherwise, douse or spray the person with cold water, or cover the person with cold, wet towels or bags of ice.

 Excessive heat can lead to sunburn, heat cramps, heat exhaustion and heat stroke.
 If someone is experiencing heat cramps in the legs or abdomen, get them to a cooler place, have them rest, lightly stretch the affected muscle, and replenish their fluids with a half a glass (about 4 ounces) of cool water every 15 minutes.